Halloween is one of the most expensive and, therefore, most profitable holidays in North America.

-So maybe not a Halloween campaign, but this one gets an honorable mention.
-Because what could possibly be better than having spooky sounds come from your video doorbell when kids come knocking?
+So maybe it’s not a Halloween campaign, but this one gets an honorable mention.
+Because what could possibly be better than having spooky sounds come out of your video doorbell when kids come knocking?
 Because really, doorbells and scary sounds go together like trick-or-treat.

-Heartwarming and Halloween don’t always go together, so this is probably a first.
-In its Halloween flyer, Target included a young girl with braces as Princess Elsa.
+“Heartwarming” and “Halloween” don’t always go together, so this is probably a first.
+In its Halloween flier, Target includes a young girl with leg braces as Princess Elsa.
 Because princesses come in all shapes and sizes!

-The Halloween lesson here is that not all campaigns have to cost crazy amounts of dollars.
-The best campaigns are sometimes the most obvious or the subtlest ones.
+The Halloween lesson here is that not all campaigns have to cost crazy amounts of money.
+The best campaigns are sometimes the most obvious or the most subtle.

 Carts that move on their own, heads hiding behind toilet paper, frozen hands, and more frights await unsuspecting shoppers.

 What makes this campaign great is the unexpectedness of it.
-Prior to this, no one really expected a supermarket to offer up some laughs and starts, not to mention it’s not in all of Tesco's stores so you really don’t know until you fall prey to their pranks.
+Prior to this, no one really expected a supermarket to offer up some laughs and starts.
+And the fact that only two of the nearly 7,000 Tesco stores are taking part makes it even more unexpected for shoppers.

-Halloween is definitely a more playful holiday, so if you’re going to take part and spend the budget, make sure you have fun with it.
-Don’t be afraid to go all out because that’s usually what gets customers talking (and sharing).
+Halloween is definitely a more playful holiday, so if you’re going to take part and spend the money, make sure you have fun with it.
+Don’t be afraid to go all out, because that’s usually what gets customers talking (and sharing).

-The holidays, all holidays, are always a great time to connect with your customers on a more personal level.
-Halloween can be a time to bring out the scary, the surprises, the games, or whatever you want really.
-You can celebrate this holiday with your audience in whatever way works best.
+The holidays—all holidays—are always a great time to connect with your customers on a more personal level.
+Halloween can be a time to bring out the scary, the surprises, and the games, and you can celebrate this holiday with your audience in whatever way works best.